ghaskins/re-expo/resources/leiningen/new/re_expo/README.md

 Initial load in dev is quite slow since `metro` processes the generated `.js` files.

 `reagent.core` loads `reagent.dom` which will load `react-dom` which we don't have or need.
 Including the `src/main/reagent/dom.cljs` to create an empty shell.
 Copied from [re-natal](https://github.com/drapanjanas/re-natal/blob/master/resources/cljs-reagent6/reagent_dom.cljs).

+## Credits

+This program was created initially with [re-expo](https://github.com/ghaskins/re-expo) which is based off of [PEZ/rn-rf-shadow](https://github.com/PEZ/rn-rf-shadow)